With the emergence of the #metoo movement, there has been even more talk about “consent” in our culture and the media.

 Enthusiastic consent is always the goal.
 Anything less must be thoroughly and explicitly discussed.

-Your consent does not extend to things that were not mentioned in your negotiation or consent conversation.
+Your consent does not extend to things that weren't mentioned in your negotiation or consent conversation.

-For example, if you consented to spanking, that does not mean you consented to all impact play.
-In addition, it does not mean you consented to spanking outside of the BDSM scene in particular or to any and all body parts.
+For example, you consented to spanking, but that does not mean you consented to all impact play.
+In addition, it does not mean you consented to spanking outside of the BDSM scene or to all body parts.

-Often, during negotiation, a dominant or top will get more information about boundaries from a sub/bottom than is needed for a scene, so that the dom/top will have more activities to choose from in the scene.
+During negotiation, a top/dom will often get more information about their bottom/sub's boundaries than needed for a scene.
+This is so the top/dom will have more activities to choose from.

-Try our interactive kink test with your partner to help find where you are compatible and what your top kink interest are.
+Try our interactive kink test with your partner to see where you two are compatible and what your top kink interests are.

-Now that you understand the basics of FRIES, we will move on to what types of things can impact a person’s ability to give true consent.
+Now that you understand the basics of FRIES, let's move on to what types of things can affect a person’s ability to give true consent.